Learn how to build an iOS application that can present an mDoc via a proximity workflow

 Got everything?
 Letβs get going!

-In this tutorial we will build the components that enable a wallet user to present a stored mDoc to a verifier via a proximity presentation workflow.
+To enable a user to present a stored mDoc to a verifier via a proximity presentation workflow, you will build the following capabilities into your wallet application:

 - Create a QR code for the verifier to scan and establish a secure connection.